-And so it was established, the one — and only — tradition we have kept in our now 20 years of marriage.
+And so it was established, the one — and only — tradition we have kept in our nearly 24 years of marriage.
 While I still have an aversion to fake house plants, I do love a good fake Christmas tree.
 I put up three in our house every December, and one is 9 feet tall and filled with the ornaments that we have exchanged.
 I call it our memories tree.

 Each year when we decorate it, they come flooding back.

 In 1998, we found out a few weeks before Christmas that we were expecting our first child.
 He gave me a beautiful glass ornament that said “Curiosity Shop.”
 Under the windows, he wrote: “Boy?
 Girl?
 Twins?”
 We had a girl nine months later.
 My ornament next Christmas was a minivan that said, “Future soccer mom.”
 (Our girl did become a soccer player, and I drove many a soccer carpool!
 How prescient was that?)

 All of our life transitions, travels and even some trials hang on that tree.
 Our first house is represented by a sweet little house ornament with the numbers 444 (our house number) over the door.
 The year we visited friends in France is remembered with a bear with a chef hat drinking wine.
 In fact, the year I started a new job — this job — is reflected by a computer with the old-school “TODAY Moms” logo, the predecessor to TODAY Parents.

 There are years we gave each other the same ornament.
 Which means there are two Statues of Liberty on the tree and two Big Ben ornaments, memories of trips to New York and London.